Posts

 Image

 Thucydides A friend of mine recently said that the most “useless” course he took in college was history.
 Let’s start with Thucydides, The History of the Peloponnesian War .
 This was a war that took place over 2,400 years ago.
-What possible relevance could it have?
+What possible relevance could it have to Americans?
 In this war, Athens and Sparta, the two “superpowers” of Greece, were locked into a long war for the dominance of Greece.
 The climax to the story in Thucydides was that Athens decided to send its formidable fleet and much of its army to attack Syracuse, an ally of Sparta, far away across the Mediterranean Sea in Sicily (still there).
 The campaign was a disaster, leading to political instability at home and weakening Athens’ military position in Greece.
 Sound familiar?
 Remind you of our involvement in Vietnam?
 This is not a direct analogy but suggestive of some of the consequences of the Vietnam War.
-These potential consequences were not factored into the decision to make a major commitment in Vietnam.
-For...
+These potential consequences were not factored into the decision to make a major commitment in V...